383Project/engineering-code-of-conduct/README.md

     Support in the engineering lifecycle refers to the ongoing maintenance and enhancement of the product or solution, including bug fixes, upgrades, and additional features, to ensure that it continues to meet the changing needs and requirements of the end-users.

     - [Maintainance Policy](/)
+      - [server maintainance procedures]
     - [Security and Compliance Policy](/)
+      - [Intrusion detection]
+      - [Server Clock on servers]
+      - [Vulnerabilities]
+        - [Timelines are defined to react to notification]
+      - [required application security knowledge]
     - [Infrastructure Creation Policy](/)
+      - [installation and configuration of systems]
+      - [IT infrastructure upgrades]
     - [Infrastructure backups and restoration Policy](/)
       - [backup schedule]
       - [backup frequency]